chanind/penman-js/README.md

 ## Development

 This project is written in Typescript, using yarn for dependency management, eslint for linting, and ava for tests.
 Install dependencies with `yarn install`.
 To run linting and tests, run `yarn test`.

+## Acknowledgements

+This library is a manual port of the Penman Python library, and as such, all credit for the original code goes to [github.com/goodmami/penman](https://github.com/goodmami/penman).